Skip to main content

 Presets Explained

-A preset is the whole bundle of wire-level fingerprint data for one specific browser build.
-When you write NewSession("chrome-148-windows"), here's what loads:
+A preset is the bundle of wire-level fingerprint data for one specific browser build.
+Calling NewSession("chrome-148-windows") loads all of this in one go:

-• The TLS ClientHello: cipher list, extension order, supported groups, ALPN, signature algorithms, key shares, GREASE positions, ECH config, the whole lot.
+• The TLS ClientHello: cipher list, extension order, supported groups, ALPN, signature algorithms, key shares, GREASE positions, ECH config.

 • HTTP/2 SETTINGS frame values, the WINDOW_UPDATE delta, PRIORITY frame defaults, and the pseudo-header order on every request.

-• Default request headers in the exact order Chrome sends them. sec-ch-ua, accept, sec-fetch-*, all of it.
+• Default request headers in the order Chrome sends them: sec-ch-ua, accept, sec-fetch-*, the rest.

-• For HTTP/3: the QUIC initial parameters and the same H3 SETTINGS frame Chrome ships with.
+• For HTTP/3: QUIC initial parameters and the H3 SETTINGS frame Chrome ships with.

-You don't pick TLS and headers separately.
+TLS and headers don't get picked separately.
 You pick a browser and a build, and the whole bundle moves together.
-That's the only way to stay self-consistent.
-A Chrome 148 ClientHello with Firefox header order is going to look busted to anyone fingerprinting hard.
+That's the only way it stays self-consistent.
+A Chrome 148 ClientHello paired with Firefox header order looks broken to any serious fingerprinter.

 How to pick one

-Start with chrome-latest.
-It tracks the newest Chrome that's shipped.
-If you need a specific OS variant (some sites gate on sec-ch-ua-platform), grab chrome-latest-windows, chrome-latest-linux, chrome-latest-macos, chrome-latest-android, or chrome-latest-ios.
+chrome-latest is the safe default.
+It tracks the newest shipped Chrome.
+For a specific OS variant (some sites gate on sec-ch-ua-platform), use chrome-latest-windows, chrome-latest-linux, chrome-latest-macos, chrome-latest-android, or chrome-latest-ios.

 // Default desktop Chrome, OS picked by the latest alias map